FACTBOX-NY Harbor oil terminals, refineries crippled by Sandy

 Sunoco Logistics Partners, LP New Jersey, NY Harbor 505,457 Unknown

-(Reporting by Erwin Seba, Selam Gebrekidan, Joshua Schneyer, Janet McGurty, Edward McAllister and Jonathan
+(Reporting by Selam Gebrekidan, Joshua Schneyer, Janet McGurty, Edward McAllister and Jonathan Spicer in New

-Spicer in New York; Editing by Phil Berlowitz, Gary Hill and Sofina Mirza-Reid)
+York; Editing by Marguerita Choy, Jim Marshall, Andre Grenon, Leslie Adler, Phil Berlowitz, Gary Hill and David